hamiltoncyber/EtherreumDevArticles/Notes/How_to_check_null_for_struct_string_array_mapping.md

 ```

 # struct
-In solidity, a struct does not need to be new'ed for its members to be accecible, where all the members are empty.
+In solidity, a struct does not need to be new'ed for its members to be accessable, where all the members are empty with their members having zero-value of each type.
 ```
 struct Transaction {
   address to;